Which Part Of The Sentence Is A Nonrestrictive Clause

 Nonrestrictive vs. Restrictive Clauses: The Key Difference

-The distinction between nonrestrictive and restrictive clauses is pivotal.
+The distinction between nonrestrictive and restrictive clauses is key.
 While nonrestrictive clauses add extra, nonessential information, restrictive clauses are essential for identifying the noun they modify.
 Here’s a breakdown:

 Feature Nonrestrictive Clause Restrictive Clause